Thru-hikers have extensive experience in the outdoors. But it is a very specialized experience.

 Not to say that having hiked the AT, PCT, and CDT does not give a person a good base of outdoor knowledge.

-Following known paths with specific and often specialized gear for three-season conditions makes a person an outdoor specialist for a very specific goal.
+Following known paths with specific and often specialized gear for three-season conditions on maintained and well-marked trails makes a person an outdoor specialist for a very specific goal.

-When researching gear, techniques or anything backpacking related, certainly look at a person, who has thru-hiked one or even all of the major thru-hiking trails.
+When researching gear, techniques or anything backpacking related, indeed look at a person, who has thru-hiked one or even all of the major thru-hiking trails.
 The person invariably has something to share.

 But be aware of what they have to share.
 It is often for a very specific task and may or may not apply to backpacking in general.
 Or yours.